Lehman Brothers returns in deal that led to First Data IPO

 While bankruptcy estates focus on liquidating assets for the benefit of creditors, Lehman dusted off its investing expertise last year and spent $151 million on private placement of stock in First Data.

 According to a court filing, the money was spent on a “pro-rata” share of the private placement, indicating Lehman had a previous relationship with First Data.
-Lehman provided financing in 2007 for the buyout of First Data, which was led by KKR & Co.
+Lehman provided financing in 2007 for the buyout of First Data, which was led by KKR & Co (KKR.N).

 “When you get a $3.5 billion vote of confidence by some fabulous investors,” Bisignano told an analysts call in July 2014, “the who’s who in equity investing in it gives your customers great confidence in your ability.”